 - As we continue the “Love Letters” series this week, we are studying 1 John 4:7-16.
 However, this section is connected to 4:17-21.
 Take a moment to read 4:7-21 out loud.
 Take notice of repeating words and concepts that show up in these verses.

 - Clearly, love is a theme of this passage, as well as this entire letter of 1 John.
-In 4:7-16, what are some specific things John says about the love of God: what it is, how it is shown, what it looks like, Read the rest of this entry »
+In 4:7-16, what are some specific things John says about the love of God: what it is, how it is shown, what it looks like, Read More »